Search This Blog

 Mabel McClure grew up in a family of 12, the oldest daughter and, of course, the one her parents most depended on as backup substitute parent.
 She babysat the little ones, helped with the laundry and on Saturday afternoon when the boys went off to town to the movies to watch Lash Larue and Tom Mix, she stayed home with Nanny and cleaned house.
 She never quite forgave her siblings for that bit of parental injustice, but she did pay them back.

 As was common in those days, all the kids worked in the cotton fields from a very early age.
 Paw-Paw used to give them all a bag and line them up each at the head of a row.
 Then he announced that anyone who got to the end of their row slower than Mabel (my grandmother) would get a whipping.
-Paw-Paw was a tough customer; so much so that when Grandpa and Honeymama decided to get married, they sneaked off and found a preacher in Itasca, Texas to marry them rather than tell Paw Paw.
-My grandpa brought Mabel home that night and they didn't tell Nanny and Paw-Paw about it for two weeks.
+Paw-Paw was a tough customer; so much so that when Grandpa and Honeymama decided to get married, they had to sneak off to do it.
+Grandpa picked her up in his Dad's T-model for a date one Saturday night.
+They drove down to Itasca, Texas and found a preacher there to marry them.
+Rather than tell Paw Paw, my grandpa brought Mabel home that night.
+Everybody had told young Mr. King that Paw-Paw would fight.
+Rather than duke it out with his new father-in-law, they didn't tell Nanny and Paw-Paw about their marriage for two more weeks.
 When my Grandpa did finally fess up, he did so fully expecting to get pounded, even though Grandpa was a big strapping boy, a boxer and tough as nails.
 Paw Paw was about 130 pounds sopping wet, but he had a reputation as a tough and dangerous customer.

-Then, on Saturday, Paw-Paw would load them all up and leave Honeymama and Nanny behind to give the house a thorough cleaning.
+Then, on Saturday, Paw-Paw would load the boys all up and leave Honeymama and Nanny behind to give the house a thorough cleaning.
 It was unjust, no doubt about it, but he always did take her for granted.
 She really hated being left behind, though.
 I think it ruined the movies for her.
-I don't think she ever went to the movie theater again for the rest of her life, except once in 1980 when "Coal Miner's Daughter", the story of Loretta Lynn came out.
-She made an exception for that one movie.
+She never went to the movie theater again for the rest of her life, except once in 1980 when "Coal Miner's Daughter", the story of Loretta Lynn came out.
+She made an exception for Loretta.

 But I have this picture of my son, Micah throwing a little tantrum and Honeymama is standing behind him grinning from ear to ear with this impish, almost wicked little twinkle in her eye.

 As long as I could remember, she always kept a wooden case with bottles of Dr. Pepper in it down in the basement.
 When we went to visit, we would sometimes get a bottle to drink, but not always.
+It was textbook behavioral conditioning.
+We were always well-behaved at Grandpa and Honeymama's on the chance we might get a bottle of Dr. Pepper from down in the cool dark basement.
+Studies have demonstrated that the most effective way to get behavior to repeat whether it's pet dogs or small children is not to hand out the rewards every time the subject performs the desired behavior.
+Instead reward the behavior intermittently so they never know for sure the reward will be coming.
+Honeymom wasn't a trained psychologist, so she did have some tells that gave away when you'd get sent down to the basement if you watched for them.
 It took me a while to figure out what triggered the invitation to run down to the basement and get myself a Dr. Pepper.
+I got pretty good at fishing for Dr. Peppers.

-We were never allowed to ask for one.
+We were never allowed to ask for one, though so you had to be kind of sneaky about the fishing.
 Mom was very strict about that.
 We were pretty sure asking for one would not work.
 You apparently had to deserve one.
 Except nobody ever told us exactly what we had to do to deserve one.
 I figured out after a while that not running or being noisy in the house was one of the criteria.
 Letting the grownups talk was another one.

-Sometimes we would go outside to avoid screwing up our chances, timing the end of our play so we were sitting in the den looking overheated and expectantly innocent just before it was time to leave.
+Sometimes we would go outside to avoid screwing up our chances, timing the end of our play so we were sitting in the den looking overheated and wearing our best innocent faces just before it was time to leave.
 Sometimes we'd sit on Grandpa's lap and listen to him tell stories and play his harmonica while the womenfolk talked in the kitchen.
 We had to be careful about giggling and laughing too much or we'd get grandpa in trouble right along with us.

 Sometimes Honeymom would hint that the garden needed weeding and if Grandpa was out there working in the garden, we'd go out and give him a hand.
 We were lousy at weeding, but if we didn't do too much damage, we could usually count on a Dr. Pepper being offered.
-Of course, working the rows in the garden in the blistering Texas summer heat, you pretty soon began to wonder if it was worth a Dr. Pepper to put yourself through this misery.
-By then, however, you were afraid to quit without being bidden to because since you'd invested that much sweat and sore muscles into it, you didn't want to lose what reward there was likely to be, so you'd toil on.
+Of course, working the rows in the garden in the blistering Texas summer heat, you pretty soon began to wonder if it was worth a Dr. Pepper to put yourself through that misery.
+By then, however, you were afraid to quit weeding without being bidden to because since you'd invested that much sweat and sore muscles into it, you didn't want to lose what reward there was likely to be.
+So, you'd toil on in the sun.

 Her favorite child was my Dad and that man was a complete rascal.
 Of all his siblings, he was the one most like Honeymama's brothers and sisters.
 He could get away with almost anything with her.
-She killed an entire peach orchard wearing out switches on his butt when he was a kid, but she doted over him.
+She used to send Dad to the orchard to cut a switch whenever his behavior became too outrageous.
+Dad's youthful career as delinquent resulted in the killing off an entire peach orchard as Honeymom wore out switches on his butt.
+But she still doted over him his whole life.
 I do believe she'd have sent him off to the movies while she did housework if he'd wanted to go.

 I, unlike dear old Dad, grew up to be an upright citizen.
 Most kids have a period in their lives where they go over fool's hill and get in trouble or raise a little hell.
 I never did.
 I was a good boy.